InternetFreedomFoundation/archive/content/post/how-safe-is-your-internet-access.md

 +++
-author = "Raghav Kaushal"
+author = 'Raghav Kaushal'
-categories = ["SaveOurPrivacy", "Privacy"] date = 2020-06-24T07:50:51Z
+categories = ['SaveOurPrivacy', 'Privacy'] date = 2020-06-24T07:50:51Z
-description = ""
+description = ''
 draft = false
-slug = "how-safe-is-your-internet-access"
+slug = 'how-safe-is-your-internet-access'
 summary = "We wrote to the Committee on IT, the Speaker of the Lok Sabha, and the Chairman of the Rajya Sabha.
-We highlighted the presence of massive cybersecurity threats in India and the need for reinstating parliamentary deliberation for protecting citizens' rights. " tags = ["SaveOurPrivacy", "Privacy"] title = "How (cyber)safe are the Indian citizens?
-Think again and think harder. #SaveOurPrivacy"
+We highlighted the presence of massive cybersecurity threats in India and the need for reinstating parliamentary deliberation for protecting citizens' rights. " tags = ['SaveOurPrivacy', 'Privacy'] title = 'How (cyber)safe are the Indian citizens?
+Think again and think harder. #SaveOurPrivacy'

 +++